10 Amazing Health Benefits of Pigeon Peas (Fio-Fio)

 One cup of cooked pigeon peas contains 11 grams of protein.
 Protein helps with the growth and development of the body.
 Protein forms cells, tissues, bones, and muscles.

-Read Also: 10 Amazing Health Benefits of Melon Seed (Egusi)
+Read Also: 10 Amazing Health Benefits of Eating Goat Meat

 It allows metabolic functions to happen, and also maintains other bodily functions.
 It also maintains proper pH and fluid balance.
 Eating Pigeon peas regularly provide all these health benefits to the body.